Code-Institute-Submissions/kuua/README.md

 - As a gallery owner I want to show a selection of the pieces that we have
 - As a gallery owner I want to be able to be contacted through the page
-- As a gallery owner I want to promote my work
+- As a gallery owner I want to promote the work
-- As a gallery owner i want to connect with art enthusiasts
+- As a gallery owner I want to connect with art enthusiasts

 # Sections